If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Having a great CV is the first step to a fulfilling career.
-Maximising the impact of your CV is one way you can be noticed by employers and PurpleCV is here to help.
+Maximising the impact of your CV is one way you can be noticed by employers and PurpleCV are here to help.
 With so much information around today, it can be difficult writing a CV that says ‘hire me’.
 Here are a few little tricks of the trade to help you out.

 One way to have your CV noticed by your employer is to put important information relating to job first.
 As you probably know, the average CV is only glanced at for six seconds so you need to make sure you shine best at the beginning, no saving the best till last.
 If your education is more relevant to the role you are applying for, put that first but if your on a second job or have some experience, employers want to know.
 You will find the information employers are looking for in the job description.
 Using keywords that keep popping up and classed as desirable or essential is an easy yet reliable way to get employers to notice your CV.